 The GOLD Science Committee meets twice yearly to discuss each publication that was considered by at least one member of the Committee to potentially have an impact on the management of COPD.
 The full Committee then reaches a consensus on whether to include it in the report, either as a reference supporting current recommendations, or to change the report.
-In the absence of consensus, disagreements are decided by an open vote of the full
+In the absence of consensus, disagreements are decided by an open vote of the full Committee.
+Only high-quality systematic reviews and meta-analyses that provide strong evidence for changing clinical practice are cited in the GOLD report with preference given to citing the original randomized controlled trial(s).

-[†] The Global Strategy for Diagnosis, Management and Prevention of COPD (updated 2021), the Pocket Guide (updated 2021) and the complete list of references examined by the Committee is available on the GOLD website: www.goldcopd.org.
+&lt;sup>† The Global Strategy for Diagnosis, Management and Prevention of COPD (updated 2022), the Pocket Guide (updated 2022) and the complete list of references examined by the Committee is available on the GOLD website: www.goldcopd.org.

-[‡] GOLD Science Committee Members (2020-2021): C. Vogelmeier, Chair, A. Agusti, A. Anzueto, P. Barnes, J. Bourbeau, G. Criner, P. Frith, D. Halpin, M. Han, F. Martinez, M. Montes de Oca, A. Papi, I. Pavord, N. Roche, D. Sin, D. Singh, R. Stockley, M. Victorina Lopez Varela, J. Wedzicha.
+&lt;sup>‡ GOLD Science Committee Members (2021-2022): C. Vogelmeier, Chair, A. Agusti, A. Anzueto, P. Barnes, J. Bourbeau, G. Criner, D. Halpin, M. Han, F. Martinez, M. Montes de Oca, A. Papi, I. Pavord, N. Roche, D. Sin, D. Singh, R. Stockley, M. Victorina Lopez Varela, J. Wedzicha.